Supermarine Spitfire (early Merlin-powered variants): Mk VI (Type 350)

 The maximum speed of the Mk VI was 356 mi/h at 21800 ft.
 However, because of the limitations of the single stage supercharger, at 38,000 ft (11,600 m) the maximum speed had fallen away to 264 mi/h.
 The service ceiling was 39200 ft.

 The threat of a sustained high altitude campaign by the Luftwaffe did not materialise and only 100 of the Mk VIs were built by Supermarine.
 Only two units, 124 Squadron and 616 Squadron, were fully equipped with this version, although several other units used them in small numbers as a stop-gap.
 More often than not, the Spitfire VIs were used at lower altitudes where it was outperformed by conventional Spitfires.
 At high altitudes it was discovered that modified Spitfire Vs could perform almost as well as the Mk VI.
 At low levels, especially, pilots were often forced to fly with the canopy removed because the cockpit would get uncomfortably hot and they were not confident it would be possible to jettison the canopy in case of an emergency.

-In 1943 five Spitfire VIs (BS106, BS124, BS133, BS134 and BS149) were converted to improvised PR Mk VIs by 680 Squadron in Egypt.
-These aircraft had been "tropicalised" using the same bulky Vokes filter and other equipment used by Spitfire Vb (trops), as well as being painted in a "desert" camouflage scheme.
+In 1943, five Spitfire VIs (registrations BS106, BS124, BS133, BS134, and BS149) were converted to improvised PR Mk.VIs by 680 Squadron in Egypt.
+These aircraft had been 'tropicalised' using the same bulky Vokes filter and other equipment used by Spitfire Vb (trops), as well as being painted in a 'desert' camouflage scheme.

-By the time these aircraft arrived they were no longer required to intercept high-flying Junkers Ju 86P reconnaissance aircraft although there was a need for a pressurised RAF photo reconnaissance aircraft to carry out missions over Crete and the rest of Greece.
+By the time these aircraft arrived they were no longer required to intercept high-flying Junkers Ju 86P reconnaissance aircraft, but there was a need for a pressurised RAF photo reconnaissance aircraft to carry out missions over Crete and the rest of Greece.
 103 MU at Aboukir carried out the modifications by removing the armament and installing vertical F8 cameras in the rear fuselage.
 These Spitfires were used a few times in April and May 1943 but were withdrawn from service by August.
 They were the first pressurised PR Spitfires.